DanielVenable/circle-bonk/README.md

 When you are in a private game, you can chat with the other players.
 Type in a message, then hit enter to send.

+### Teams

+Some private games have teams.
+All players on a team are the same color.
+To score points for your team, push the "treasure", a yellow square, to a rectangular area the same color as you.
+Your team will gain one point, and the treasure will go back to its starting point.
+Work together with your teammates to get as many points as possible.

 ## Starting the game

 Type your display name into the blank and hit enter to start the game.